pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

     torch.__version__ #1.8.0a0+41237a4

 The next step is going to be converting the mobilenetv2 torchscript model to a Metal compatible model.
-We'll be leveraging the ``optimize_for_mobile`` API from ``torch.utils`` as shown below
+We'll be leveraging the ``optimize_for_mobile`` API from the ``torch.utils`` module.
+As shown below

 .. code:: python